22. WIKIPEDIA, GERALD JOE MORENO, GOOGLE

 The renewed offensive included a hostile dismissal of testifiers to abuse, mainly Alaya Rahm and Ullrich Zimmermann.
 Alaya Rahm is associated with a BBC documentary; he was reared from infancy by his devotee parents to believe in Sathya Sai Baba.
 The parents changed course when their son was sexually abused.
 See 23.6 below.

 The due evaluation of Zimmermann (by Priddy) was completely ignored by Moreno, who preferred the injurious subversion of context for which he became notorious amongst ex-devotees.
-Under such adverse influences, it is no wonder that many devotees were confused about "miracles" and other matters.
+Under such adverse influences, many devotees were confused about "miracles" and other matters.

-A very distorting view was presented by Moreno in Kevin Shepherd’s Reference to Ullrich Zimmermann, a superficial item which did no justice to my perspective, nor the reports and commentary upon which it was based.
-He furthermore ignored my qualifying remarks in the Response to Moreno (see 22.9 below).
+A very distorting view was presented by Moreno in Kevin Shepherd’s Reference to Ullrich Zimmermann.
+This superficial item did no justice to my perspective, nor the reports and commentary upon which it was based.
+The apologist furthermore ignored my qualifying remarks in the Response to Moreno (see 22.9 below).

-The reports of Zimmermann testify to sexual abuse, and the common acceptance of this disparity, at the Puttaparthi ashram of Sathya Sai.
-Zimmermann narrates a personal experience of oral sex with the guru, and informs that the homosexual activities of Sathya Sai were well known to many ashram residents.
+The reports of Zimmermann testify to sexual abuse, and the common acceptance of this disparity at the Puttaparthi ashram of Sathya Sai.
+Zimmermann narrates a personal experience of oral sex with the guru.
+He informs that the homosexual activities of Sathya Sai were well known to many ashram residents.
 Such details serve to confirm other accounts such as those of ex-devotee Conny Larsson, whom I have elsewhere reported (in Response to Moreno) as describing the ashram situation in terms of “choreography for paedophile activity.”
-Larsson was a devotee for over twenty years until 1999, and wrote a significant book about his experiences of the guru.
+A devotee for over twenty years until 1999, Larsson wrote a significant book about his experiences of the guru.
 See 23.10 below.

 Some analysts were able to perceive the underhand nature of Moreno polemic.
 They could easily see that I did not endorse or believe ludicrous stories, any more than did Robert Priddy in his critical commentary on Zimmermann.
 The poverty of Moreno's argument could only seduce those with little or no critical acumen.
-The pro-Sai activist commentary was committed to denigration of any critical perception not in favour of the guru.
+The pro-Sai activist commentary was committed to denigration of any critical perception about the guru.

-The source on Zimmermann to which I linked was “Ullrich Zimmermann’s Three Interviews on Sathya Sai Baba,” now at Ullrich Zimmermann's Shocking Interview with Sathya Sai Baba.
-The relevant commentary of ex-devotee Robert Priddy is here critical throughout.
+The source to which I linked was “Ullrich Zimmermann’s Three Interviews on Sathya Sai Baba” (exbaba.com).
+The relevant commentary of ex-devotee Robert Priddy is critical throughout.
 Priddy includes reference to the “dual sexuality” or “genital switch” mentioned by Zimmermann.
 The tone of reporting is very different to the denunciations of Moreno.
-Priddy informs that Zimmermann was only 14 years old when he first contacted the guru, and that his revealing interview experiences with Sathya Sai occurred in his early twenties.
+Priddy informs that Zimmermann was only 14 years old when he first contacted the guru, and that his sordid encounters with Sathya Sai occurred in his early twenties.
 The much later video interviews of Zimmermann were his bold attempt at discussion of anomalies.
 Priddy commences analysis of the videos by observing: